Suparn001/UBER-Clone/Backend/README.md

 This endpoint registers a new user by accepting their details, creating a user record, and returning an authentication token.
 It is defined in the [user.routes.js](Backend/routes/user.routes.js) and handled by [user.controller.js](Backend/controller/user.controller.js).

 ## Request Data
-The endpoint expects a JSON payload with the following structure:# User Endpoints Documentation

-## Registration Endpoint

-### Endpoint
-`POST /users/register`

-### Description
-This endpoint registers a new user by accepting their details, creating a user record, and returning an authentication token.
-It is defined in the [user.routes.js](Backend/routes/user.routes.js) and handled by [user.controller.js](Backend/controller/user.controller.js).

-### Request Data
 The endpoint expects a JSON payload with the following structure:

 - **fullName** (object):